 So, entrepreneurs must show that they know where the exit is

-A small step up from no exit strategy is those who “plan” for a public offering.
+A small step up from no exit strategy is those who “plan” for an initial public offering.
 Everybody would love an IPO, that is the best way to turn privately held shares into a marketable asset.

 What a good exit strategy looks like

-Instead, look for a logical industry acquirer of the business.
 These are companies who are already in the space and for whom your solution is either a threat or an extension of their product line.
+Here are some startup exit strategy examples:

 Investors will also love some evidence showing a rate of return or how much similar exits have generated.